-Lead nurturing is a common concept nowadays, especially in B2B Market where you have the concept of sales cycle.
+Lead nurturing is a common concept nowadays, especially in the B2B Market where you have the concept of the sales cycle.

 Marketo defines it as follows: